For some, it makes sense to ship your RV to Alaska.

 First off, let me tell you this: It's very costly to ship your RV to Alaska – though the leading company that will ship your RV to Alaska has slashed its rates this summer because of the devastating hit to the Alaskan tourism industry.

-Because of COVID19, the cruise industry – a huge source of tourist income for Alaska – has basically shut down all Alaskan cruises for the rest of the year.
+Because of COVID19, the cruise industry – a huge source of tourist income for Alaska – has basically shut down all Alaskan cruises.
+While they may reopen by summer, there are no guarantees.

 Costs to ship your RV to Alaska